China ministry denies civil servant wages raised significantly

 Asked about the reports at a press conference, Li Zhong, a spokesman for the Ministry of Human Resources and Social Security, said: "The information is not the truth."

-He added there was still a process ahead to determine the nature of any wage hikes.
+He added there was still a process ahead to determine the nature of any future wage hikes.

-According to the official Xinhua News Agency, Li went on to say that civil servants and staff at government-sponsored institutions would get a salary increase of about 300 yuan (32.1 pounds) on average.
-It did not give a percentage, date or any other details.

 Beijing is working to combat corruption and lift the spending power of millions as the country seeks to boost consumption.
 Low pay for civil servants is one of the main drivers of corruption as workers seek supplementary income, critics say.